 - Because of the effective cleansing action of ciliated epithelium, which line the tract, the lower respiratory tract (trachea and bronchi) is almost free from microorganisms.

 - Any bacteria that reaches the lower respiratory tract is swept up by the action mucociliary blanket.
 This blanket lines the bronchi and can be removed by coughing, sneezing or swallowing.

 - The respiratory tract epithelium can become damaged in cases of bronchitis and viral pneumonia.
 This could make the person more susceptible to infection with pathogens like H. influenzae and S. pneumoniae.

 - The normal sterility of urine is due to the fact that it is flushed with urine once every several hours.
 This makes it difficult for microorganisms to gain access and establish themselves.

 - According to urine cultures, the flora in the anterior urethra suggests that it may be home to a consistent normal flora including Enterococcus foecalis, Staphylococcus epidermidis and some alpha-hemolytic streptococci.
 However, they are few and far between.
 Some enteric bacteria, such as E. coli and Proteus, may also be found in the uterus.
 Some enteric bacteria (e.g. E.coli, Proteus, and Corynebacteria) may be found in the anterior urethra.

-- Soon after birth, the vagina is colonized with corynebacteria (Staphylococci), streptococci and E.coli.
+- Soon after birth, the genitalia is colonized with corynebacteria (Staphylococci), streptococci and E.coli.

-- The vaginal epithelium is a reservoir of glycogen that is produced by circulating estrogens during reproductive life.
+- The genitalia epithelium is a reservoir of glycogen that is produced by circulating estrogens during reproductive life.